Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

 Instead of modifying the DGM, researchers can also modify the methods that show missingness.
-For example, the tuning parameter of a method can be changed so that the optimization takes longer but is more robust.
+For example, the tuning parameters of a method can be changed so that the optimization takes longer but is more robust.
 The simulation study can then be rerun, hopefully producing no more missingness.
-In our literature review, this was, for example, done by \citet{Alinaghi2018}, who changed the random effects variance estimator of their methods because the default option led to non‐trivial rates of non-convergence.
+In our literature review, \citet{Alinaghi2018} did this by switching the random effects variance estimator because the default led to frequent non-convergence.

 Another approach is to modify the method only when missingness occurs \citep{Smith2010}.
-For example, the tuning parameters of a method can be changed iteratively within a simulation repetition until the method converges.
-This was done by \citet{Ojeda2023} who reduced the tuning parameter ``number of knots'' by one in case of non-convergence.
+For example, the tuning parameters of a method can be changed iteratively within a simulation repetition until the method converges, as done by \citet{Ojeda2023} who reduced the tuning parameter ``number of knots'' by one in case of non-convergence.
 While the flexibility of the method is reduced in this example, care must be taken when implementing such approaches, as iteratively changing the tuning parameters for one method but not for others could provide an unfair advantage.
 For example, \citet{anderson2021}, who adapted their method to avoid a boundary case in a multistage method, rightfully acknowledged that this procedure ``contaminated'' the method under investigation.
 Similarly, \citet{Liu2022} replaced one of their methods with a simplified version of the same method whenever an improper solution occurred.
 They acknowledged that this would also be what they recommend in practice.

-\subsection{Resource adaptation}
+\subsubsection{Resource adaptation}

-As discussed earlier, missingness can occur because a method takes too long to run (``time-outs''), runs out of memory (``memory overflows''), or similar issues due to a lack of computational resources.
+Missingness can arise from insufficient computational resources, for example, because a method takes too long to run (``time-outs'') or runs out of memory (``memory overflows'').
 One way to handle such missingness is to adapt computational resources.
-For example, one can adjust the computational environment running the simulation study itself, e.g., by increasing the number of CPU cores physically (by switching to a computer with a more powerful CPU) or remotely (by adjusting the server/cloud/cluster running the simulation).
+For example, one can adjust the computational environment running the simulation study itself, e.g., by increasing the number of CPU cores physically (by switching to a computer with a more powerful CPU) or remotely (by adjusting the server running the simulation).
 Alternatively, one can change the computational resource parameters of a method within the simulation code, for instance, by increasing the number of CPU cores over which the method's computations are parallelized.